Last Updated on March 16, 2025

 Children are quite active physically and often adventurous, making them more vulnerable to trauma.

+Fractures are more common during the summer [Except in infants] due to more hours available for activity.
 Some fractures are known to occur more in specific age groups.
 For example, fractures of the femur are most common in children ages 0 to 3 years of age.
-Similarly, fractures of the supracondylar area in humerus are more common in the second decade and the peak is around 7 years of age.
+Similarly, fractures of the supracondylar area in the humerus are more common in the second decade and the peak is around 7 years of age.

 Physeal fractures are more common near skeletal maturity.

-Distal Forearm, phalanges, proximal humerus peak around 14 years of age.
-Clavicle, Femur, foot bones, forearm bones have peak incidence of fractures around 5 years and 15 years whereas ankle, carpal metacarpal rise linear with age.
+The distal Forearm, phalanges, and proximal humerus peak around 14 years of age.
+Clavicle, Femur, foot bones, and forearm bones have peak incidence of fractures around 5 years and 15 years whereas ankle, and carpal metacarpal rise linearly with age.
 Diaphyseal fractures showed an irregular pattern.

 In children, the upper is injured much more commonly than the lower limb.
 The distal radius is the most common fracture in the upper limb followed by the elbow.